IronBox/abexpress-debugtool/README.md

 3. Right click on the service named **AB Express Client Service** and select Properties.
 4. Change the **Startup Type** to **Automatic**
 5. Start the service if it is not already started

+### `Windows service uses correct startup account`
+The AB Express service requires LocalSystem as its startup account, because it requires special privileges for accessing and modifying certain AB SoundWave and other backup files.

+#### How to fix:
+To fix this, do the following (requires administrator privileges):

+1. Press the Windows key
+2. Run "services.msc".
+3. Right click on the service named **AB Express Client Service** and select Properties.
+4. Change the **Logon as** to **System or LocalSystem**
+5. Restart the service

 ### `Agent has been configured`
 This check verifies that the AB Express service has been configured with the administration tool.